 Citrix Virtual Apps and Desktops Standard for Azure is the simplest, fastest way to deliver Windows apps and desktops from Microsoft Azure.
 This service offers cloud-based management, provisioning, and managed capacity for delivering virtual apps and desktops to any device.

 This solution includes:

-- Cloud-based management and provisioning for delivering Citrix-hosted Windows Virtual Desktops, and apps from multi-session Windows machines.
+- Cloud-based management and provisioning for delivering Citrix-hosted Azure Virtual Desktops, and apps from multi-session machines.

 - A high-definition user experience from a broad range of devices, using the Citrix Workspace app.

-- Simplified image creation and management workflows, along with Citrix-managed single-session and multi-session images that have the latest Citrix Virtual Delivery Agent (VDA) installed.
+- Simplified image creation and management workflows, along with Citrix prepared Windows and Linux single-session and multi-session images that have the latest Citrix Virtual Delivery Agent (VDA) installed.

 - Secure remote access from any device using global points of presence of the Citrix Gateway service.

 - Advanced monitoring and help desk management capabilities.

 - Managed Azure IaaS, including Azure compute, storage, and networking for delivering virtual desktops.